 - Their feather is waterproof.

-- Ducks have the Preen gland on near their tail that produces oil to lubricate their feathers.
+- Ducks have the Preen gland near their tail that produces oil to lubricate their feathers.

 - Are generally, clean creatures.

-- They eat a lot on daily basis.
+- They eat a lot on a daily basis.

-- Have embedded feet that facilitates their feet for swimming.
+- Have embedded feet that facilitate their feet for swimming.